For clients who wish to avoid losses, a high interest savings ETF might be a good option.

 Can I also invest in this ETF in a non-registered (personal) account?

 You can.
-But our Cash account pays more interest.
-If you'd like to move any non-registered funds to a risk-free investment, you can move them to your Cash account.
-If you don't already have a Cash account, click here to open one.
-Once opened, or if you already have one, you can simply transfer the funds to it using the funding tab.
+But our Save account pays more interest.
+If you'd like to move any non-registered funds to a risk-free investment, you can move them to your Save account.
+If you don't already have a Save account, click here to open one.

 What are the fees on this ETF?